dReam-dApps/dReams/README.md

 ## Packages
 dReams repo is built as packages.
 With imports from the Dero code base, dReams variable structures are complete with the basics needs for building Dero applications that can run alone, or ones that could be integrated into dReams.

-Our [Template](https://github.com/dReam-dApps/Template) can be used as a UI starting point and you can view our full [Examples](https://github.com/dReam-dApps/Examples) for further references.
+dReams [Template](https://github.com/dReam-dApps/Template) can be used as a UI starting point and you can view our [Examples](https://github.com/dReam-dApps/Examples) repo for further references.
 ### rpc
 The rpc package contains all of the basic functionality needed to set up clients, check connectivity and read blockchain and wallet information.
 There are arbitrary rpc calls which any dApp can make use of such as the NFA calls, `SendMessage()` or `SendAsset()` with optional payload.
 This example checks for daemon and wallet rpc connectivity.
 ```